-The following documents are of the highest importance for the programme.
-All the applicants are strongly encouraged to consult those and take them into account while applying:
+The following documents are essential for the programme Fly Your Thesis!.
+All the applicants are strongly encouraged to consult these and take them into account while preparing their applications.

 The purpose of this document is to provide students with:

 - information regarding technical & safety selection criteria

 - level of information requested for filling the first revision of the ESDP at selection step